pavanik83/spring-cloud-config-server/Documents/wdpr-authz-user-guide.md

 # How Auth Filter works

-The following diagram shows the flow of execution for the auth filter api.
+The following sequence diagram shows the flow of execution for the auth filter api.

 ![WDPR Filter Sequence](./WDPR-Auth-Filter-Sequence-Diagram.png)